0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 ![mal_execution_1](/images/prometei-11.png)

 So we have couple errors, the first one tells us that the malware cannot operate because it has not been booted with systemd.
 Indeed it is the case because we are inside a docker container, this could be a protection against malware analysis (like anti-vm, anti-sandboxes, ...)
 The second error is more specific, it says that a Host is down.
-We could think that the malware tries to communicate with something.
-Since the docker is not connected to the internet, it might not reach the host in question.
+It happens because the socket D-Bus that the malware tries to use does not exist in this environment.

 What we can do here is look at the system calls made by the malware.
-The command 'strace' allows us to do it with several parameters : "strace -ff -o strace.out.log .//images/prometei.elf" We can observe some logs in the terminal, there are again systemd errors because we are not in a systemd environment (docker) but we have the creation of a symlink with the installation of the systemctl service uplugplay, which is something we identified earlier in the static analysis :
+The command 'strace' allows us to do it with several parameters : "strace -ff -o strace.out.log ./prometei.elf" We can observe some logs in the terminal, there are again systemd errors because we are not in a systemd environment (docker) but we have the creation of a symlink with the installation of the systemctl service uplugplay, which is something we identified earlier in the static analysis :
 ![strace1](/images/prometei-39.png)